 CornerHouse Caregiver Support gives caregivers the help and guidance they need through referrals, education, crisis support, and tools.
 The support of a caregiver is one of the most important factors in promoting healing in a child after abuse has occurred.

-If you have specific questions or are looking for support, please contact: Abbie Diehl, Family Services Coordinator, at (612) 813-8312 or
+If you have specific questions or are looking for support, please contact the Family Services Director, Angela Lewis-Dmello, at (612) 813-8312 or

 If you or your child are in immediate danger, please call 911.
 If you suspect a child has been a victim of abuse but is currently safe, please see our Report Abuse page.